ai-backend-course/agentic-workflow-service/README.md

 ## Overview

-The **Agentic Workflow Service** is a lightweight Go-based backend that demonstrates how to build an **agentic AI system** capable of:
+The **Agentic Workflow Service** is a production-deployed, Go-based backend that demonstrates how to build an **agentic AI system** capable of:

 * Understanding user intent
-* Invoking tools (semantic search, summarization)
+* Orchestrating multiple AI tools
+* Coordinating retrieval and summarization microservices
 * Evaluating results for grounding
 * Producing structured, traceable outputs

-This service acts as an **orchestration layer**, coordinating multiple AI microservices rather than embedding all logic in a single endpoint.
+This service acts as an **agent orchestration layer**, coordinating multiple internal AI microservices rather than embedding all AI logic in a single endpoint.

-It is designed to reflect how **production AI backends** are built: modular, observable, and explainable.
+It is designed to reflect how **real production AI backends** are built: modular, observable, explainable, and incrementally extensible.

 ---